HuolalaTech/hll-wp-therouter-ios/README.md

 ```

 #### Swift registered routing
-In Swift, we all know that Swift does not support annotations, so how to solve Swift dynamic registration routing, we use the runtime traversal in the project to find a routing protocol to automatically register the class.
+In Swift, we all know that Swift does not support annotations, so how to solve the problem of dynamic registration routing in Swift?

+We use the runtime to traverse the self-built classes of the project to find the classes that follow the routing protocol and automatically register them.
+Automatically exclude system classes for traversal to improve efficiency.

 <img src="assets/fetchRouterRegisterClass.png">